 Following the success of the “Biblical and Qur’anic History” tour of the British Museum, I’d like to present this blog post about the history of Satan.

-Satan the Devil has been a feature of Judaism, Christianity and Islam (known in that faith as al-Shaitan or Iblis) for over 2000 years.
+Satan the Devil has been a feature of Judaism, Christianity and Islam (known in those faiths as “ha-satan”, “Satan”, “Devil”, “al-Shaitan” or “Iblis”) for over 2000 years.
 He is most often portrayed as an irredeemably evil spirit creature bent on inducing humans to sin against God.
 He takes the form of an angel with bat-like, rather than bird-like wings, a horned goat-like creature with a trident and even a multi-headed dragon.

-Due to this vivid imagery, Satan the Devil is a powerful archetype of evil in Western society, but not many people know that the present-day idea of Satan is not how this character has always been seen.
+Due to this vivid imagery, Satan the Devil is a powerful archetype of evil in Western society, but not many people know that the present-day idea of Satan as an entity of pure evil is not how this character has always been seen.

 This article is designed to get to the root of how Satan the Devil came to be seen in this way.